Community Living Huntsville – Multiyear Accessibility Plan

 The Organization’s website complies with the AODA’s website requirements as of January 1, 2014.
 No significant changes to the website have occurred since that time.

-The Organization will take the following steps to make its website and content conform with WCAG 2.0, Level AA by January 1, 2021:
+The Organization will take the following steps to make its website and content conform to WCAG 2.0, Level AA by January 1, 2021:

 CLH provides various options to receive feedback, including:

-CLH will ensure all publicly available information is made accessible upon request, without cost to the person requesting it.
+CLH will ensure all publicly available information is made accessible upon request.

 CLH is committed to fair and accessible employment practices, including: